kiegroup/github-action-build-chain/README.md

   -h, --help              display help for command

 Commands:
-  project-list [options]  Prints a ordered  by precendence list of projects help [command]          display help for command
+  project-list [options]  Prints the projects that will be built given a starting project ordered by precedence plan                    Execute build chain without actually cloning or executing projects (like a dry run) help [command]          display help for command
 ```